A DIY Echo Show might cost you $0

 For a more complete Show experience, though, you'll want to add a few more items -- starting with a Bluetooth speaker .
 Although we didn't especially like the Echo Show's throwback design, we did like its audio capabilities, which exceeded those of other Echo devices.

 The Fire's speakers are okay for video calls and YouTube, but woefully insufficient if you plan to ask Alexa to play music.
-Thus, as you'd likely do with an Echo Dot (£50 at Amazon.co.uk), consider pairing your Fire tablet with a Bluetooth speaker.
+Thus, as you'd likely do with an Echo Dot , consider pairing your Fire tablet with a Bluetooth speaker.

 There are countless options here -- large and small, pricey and inexpensive, portable and bookshelf.
 Pretty much anything will work, but make sure whatever speaker you choose doesn't automatically shut off after a period of inactivity.
 (Some models do, even when they're plugged in.)
 That would greatly interfere with your enjoyment of your Show Mode setup.